LuxMiranda/martian-trail/doc/Notes.md

     *  Load, battery capacity, number of PV systems and turbines
     *  ~~Some kind of encoded information about how well the systems have been doing in the environment~~

-TODO:  Separate database interface into a separate file to pickle custom scenarios and reduce data-reading time

 State v1:
     * PV area (m2)
     * Number of wind turbines